galkn/CSSLogic/README.md

 # CSSLogic v0.1.0

-CSSLogic is a JavaScript plugin that lets you use variables in your CSS files, without having to compile anything or go through any server-side process.
+CSSLogic is a jQuery plugin that lets you use variables in your CSS files, without having to compile anything or go through any server-side process.

 ## Your CSS will look like this